Why do ITRS Analytics apps get stuck in CrashLoopBackOff after deployment?

 kubectl delete -n itrs deployments -l app.kubernetes.io/part-of=obcerv -

-Delete all persistent volume claims (PVCs):
+Delete all app persistent volume claims (PVCs):

 In the KOTS Admin Console, open your Currently Deployed version and click Redeploy.